 False Claims Act

 Qui tam cases are different from other types of lawsuits, such as those involving personal injuries, because the person bringing the lawsuit is not the one who has been harmed.
 The federal False Claims Act permits a whistleblower or relator to file a qui tam lawsuit against a defendant for defrauding the federal government.
-The Texas False Claims Act allows whistleblowers to file qui tam lawsuits against companies that defraud Texas state government.
+The Texas False Claims Act allows whistleblowers to file qui tam lawsuits against companies that defraud the Texas state government.
 Due to various factors, these cases often take years and sometimes decades to resolve.
 Thus, it is critical to engage experienced counsel.

 Common types of claims include: